nipy/nibabel/doc/source/devel/data_pkg_design.rst

 code package in the NIPY project.
 Thus, if you want to install data under the NIPY *package* umbrella, your data might go to ``/usr/share/nipy/nipy/packagename`` (on Unix).
-Note ``nipy`` twice - once for the project, once for the pacakge.
-If you want to install data under - say - the ```pbrain`` package umbrella, that would go in ``/usr/share/nipy/pbrain/packagename``.
+Note ``nipy`` twice - once for the project, once for the package.
+If you want to install data under - say - the ``pbrain`` package umbrella, that would go in ``/usr/share/nipy/pbrain/packagename``.

 Data package format